rfo909/RForth/README.md

 parts of the code from the command line, to verify the output.

 Until the Pi Pico and its scaled down Python came along, as far as I know Forth was the only programming environment that could do this on microcontrollers.
+LISP is of course also interactive, but I don't think it fits into typical small microcontrollers with a few KBytes of RAM.

 Tiny
 ----